evilsocket/shellz/README.md

 ### Plugins

-Instead of the two default types, `ssh` and `telnet`, you can specify a custom name, in which case shellz will try to use a user plugin.
+Instead of one of the supported types, you can specify a custom name, in which case shellz will use an external plugin.

 Let's start by creating a new shell json file `~/.shellz/shells/custom.json` with the following contents:

 ```json
 {